Labelling food products

 - contains GM material

-If foods like these are sold 'loose' - ie not in packaging - then information must be displayed next to the food to tell the consumer that it contains GM material.
+If you sell foods like these 'loose' - ie not in packaging - then you must display information next to the food to tell the consumer that it contains GM material.

 Mandatory GM labelling